 This Samsung Odyssey G9 review should help you gauge if this jaw-dropping monitor is right for you or not.

-From the get-go, I can tell you that this is one of the best gaming monitors around today.
-But at 49-inches it's absolutely massive so it may not be the best choice for everyone.
+From the get-go, I can tell you that this is one of the best gaming monitors around today in 2022.
+But at 49-inches it's absolutely massive so it clearly won't be the best choice for everyone.

 It isn’t quite 4K either so if that's a dealbreaker for you, check out our best 4K monitors guide.
 It is worth knowing that this monitor is so incredibly powerful that it didn't really matter that it wasn't 4K.
 This is the monitor you pick up if you have the best of the best, the best gaming mouse, best gaming headset, best gaming keyboard and the best gaming chair.